 UCR Palm Desert Center utilizes several systems for building access and security.
-The systems include manual door locks, silent/panic alarms, and security cameras.
+The systems include manual door locks, alarm systems, silent/panic alarms, and security cameras.
 UCR Policy "Security (Facility and Equipment)" outlines security programs related to individual buildings or areas and recognizes that:

 The responsibility for buildings, equipment, and materials belongs to those who occupy the buildings.
-Additional support is provided by third-party security service on patrol, plus the custodians, grounds and maintenance staff who regularly service the buildings.
+Additional support is provided by third-party security service on drive-by and walk-through patrol after hours, plus the custodians, grounds and maintenance staff who regularly service the buildings.
 When UCR employees and third-party security service patrol the center and discover discrepancies in security, they respond as necessary to correct the matter, and forward a Security Deficiency Report to the UCR PDC Facilities Manager.